 In this example, we will learn how to perform Topology Optimization in nTop Platform.
 Topology Optimization (TopOpt) is a numerical design operation that determines the optimal shape of a part based on a set of objectives and constraints.
-TopOpt allows the user to design geometries that best achieve a desired objective while considering complex and multivariate design constraints.
+TopOpt allows the user to design geometries that best achieve the desired objective while considering complex and multivariate design constraints.

 This workflow and attached file demonstrate how to use TopOpt to design a lightweight bracket with minimal structural compliance.
-The workflow includes setup of an FE model with boundary conditions, definition of TopOpt constraints and objectives, and post-processing of TopOpt results to create a final part design.
+The workflow includes setup of an FE model with boundary conditions, the definition of TopOpt constraints and objectives, and post-processing of TopOpt results to create a final part design.

 Following nTop best practices, blocks are appropriately renamed to describe their function by double-clicking on the block name.
 Also, blocks that are cross-referenced within the notebook should be made into variables by right-clicking the block header and selecting Make Variable.

-Step 01: Create the Design Space from a CAD part.
+Step 01: Create the Design Space from a CAD part

 To begin, we need to define the design space that the optimization will be performed on.
 Start by importing a Base CAD Part (attached at the bottom) that we will then convert into the design space.
 In this example, we have a rectangular prism with three holes.
 We will create the following CAD variables to be used later in our model.